123nxxp/Computer-Network-Assignment-1/README.md

 ## Part 4

-The pcap file for Part-4 Q1 has been uploaded separately by the name part4_q1.pcapng.
+Part-4 questions have been solved with screenshots attached in the pdf file.